Frostbits-Solutions/arcpay-docs/docs/settings.md

 ### Invite New Team Members

-Add team members to your organization by sending an email invitation.
-You can define their roles and set their access levels within the organization.
+You can easily expand your team by inviting new members via email.
+When sending an invitation, you'll also have the option to define each team member's role and set their access levels within your organization.

+#### Team Member Roles

+There are two primary roles within the organization:

+##### Admin
+- Has full control over the organization.
+- Can manage team members, including adding and removing them.
+- Can modify settings, addresses, and listings.

+##### Member
+- Limited permissions compared to Admin.
+- **Cannot** add or remove other team members.
+- **Can** add new addresses for transaction purposes.
+- **Cannot** modify organization-wide settings.
+- **Can** create and remove listings.

+By defining roles clearly, you ensure that each team member has the appropriate level of access based on their responsibilities within the organization.

 ### Generate New API Key